oweb36/mws-docs/Characters/Air Conditioners/JHR.md

 ## Identity
 He is a Sharp AY-XPC12JHR air conditioner.
 His name is pronounced as Jay-Eitch-Ar and derived from the JHR part of his species as a Sharp AY-XPC12JHR.

-He is born in February 15, 2008 as a European.
+He was born in February 15, 2008 as a European.
 JHR is a cisgender and bisexual male.
 If skin color is considered, he is white.

 ## Personality